Zomoi/Rico-B-jorkIT2104_ACPactivities/Rico-B-jorkIT2104_ACPactivities/Laboratory Activities/README.md

       <li>🎯 <b>Learning Objective:</b> Practice loops, modular arithmetic, and logical checks.</li>
       <li>
         🌟 <b>Instructions for Reviewers:</b>
         Do you know what makes a number "perfect"?
 Enter numbers like 6, 28, or 12 into the program and observe the results.
-Try defining a perfect number in your own words and see how well the program aligns with your understanding!
+Try defining a perfect number in your own words and see how well the program aligns with your understanding.
       </li>
     </ul>
   </li>